-Instead, focusing on the brighter parts and centering your mind around it would not only help you set goals for the future, it would also give you an opportunity to reflect on the mistakes and would aid you to rectify them for the future.
+Instead, focusing on the brighter parts and centering your mind around them would not only help you set goals for the future, but it would also give you an opportunity to reflect on the mistakes and would aid you to rectify them for the future.

 Along with this journey, many obstacles, such as criticism, would try to block your progress towards the ultimate goal, yet it should be neglected and the individual should continue progressing ahead.

 5. Keep in mind the consequences of any action